5bentz/linux-asus-t100/T100TA_guide.md

   * `brcmfmac ...: Direct firmware load for brcm/brcmfmacVWXYZ-sdio.bin for chip ...`
 - For example, a T100TAF needs `brcmfmac43340-sdio.txt`.
 - You can download it on the ASUS group: https://drive.google.com/drive/folders/0B4s5KNXf2Z36cUpzSURqaTk1TE0

+### 2. No Sound

+#### Solution A: Turn `realtime-scheduling` off for pulseaudio
+For any software, the rule of thumb is to override the configuration by creating a new .conf file in `/etc/software/directory.conf.d/` instead.
+In this way, the system won't complain during an upgrade of the configuration file (Here `daemon.conf` for pulseaudio).

+- Obtain superuser privilege (root)
+  * `sudo -s`
+- Create a new directory for our configuration file
+  * `mkdir -p /etc/pulse/daemon.conf.d/`
+- Create the configuration file
+  * `echo 'realtime-scheduling = no' > /etc/pulse/daemon.conf.d/50-fix_pulseaudio.conf`
+  * You can change the name of the file, provided you keep the .conf extension though.
+- For more information
+  * `man pulse-daemon.conf`

 # History